Industrial Data Science

 1. Create a new console application:

-Open Visual Studio and create a new project: ConsoleApp1.
-Leave the defaults suggested by Visual Studio (targeting NET6.0, AnyCPU Console App - but most other configurations will do, too).
+Open Visual Studio and create a new C# project: ConsoleApp1.
+Leave the defaults suggested by Visual Studio (target the most recent .NET version SDK installed, AnyCPU Console App - but most other configurations will do, too).

 2. Import ILNumerics.Computing:

 Open Program.cs from the "Hello World" app created as a stub.
-Replace the content of the file with the following:
+Replace the content of the file with the following array expressions.
+They don't have a meaning here, really.
+Any other array expressions would work, too:

 Hit F5 to start the app.
-The output should read something similar to this:
+The output should read:

-Congratulations!
-You have just summed 10.000 columns, each containing the numbers between 1 and 10.000.
-Instead of displaying the result, we have computed this array twice and compare both results.
-Note, how the second expression is surrounded by two comments: //ILN(enabled = false) and //ILN(enabled = true).
-Their meaning will become obvious soon.
+Great!
+We have just summed 10.000 columns, each containing the numbers between 1 and 10.000.
+Instead of displaying the result, we have computed this array twice and compare the results.

-Again, we get the same output: "Results equal: true".
-The warning message in the build output tool window has gone.
+We get the same output: "Results equal: true".
 This time, the accelerator was actually run.
-We can tell, because the app displays the number of segment invocations: 1.
+We can tell, because the number of accelerated segment executions is greater than 0.

 Verifying Accelerated Code